Homicide Attorney in Milwaukee

 Homicide is one of the most serious criminal convictions in Wisconsin.
 Homicide encompasses murder offenses and manslaughter crimes, both of which involve the killing of another person.
 It can be particularly difficult to defend against an accusation of homicide, but an experienced lawyer can build a strong case for lesser charges or even a dismissal of the case.
 At Ritter Law Office, LLP, we have 43 years of combined experience defending charged individuals.
-We take a more calm and humane approach to a field of law that is often cold and aggressive.
-Let us put our knowledge on your side and develop a personalized defense strategy that meets your needs and goals.
+We take a calmer and more humane approach to a field of law that is often cold and aggressive.
+Let us put our knowledge on your side and develop a personalized defense strategy that meets your needs and goals if you are looking for a homicide attorney Milwaukee defendants can turn to for steady guidance.

 Call us today at (414) 441-4321 to schedule a free consultation with Ritter & Kramer Law to get started.
 Serving residents in Waukesha County.